-Amendments to these Terms of Reference may be proposed, in writing, by any RPPO.
-Proposed amendments will be discussed at the annual face-to-face TC-RPPO meeting, decided by unanimity and submitted to the CPM for noting.

 Attachment 2.
 Rules of Procedure for the Technical Consultation among Regional Plant Protection Organizations

 Rule 1.
 Membership

 Each RPPO, recognized under Article IX of the IPPC, is considered a member of the TC-RPPO.
 Each RPPO should be represented at TC-RPPO meetings by the head of the organization (e.g., Director General, Executive Director, Executive Secretary, etc.) or their designated representative.